e2lmc/e2lmc.github.io/index.md

 - 🎓 **Student Awards**: 2x 2,000 USD for the top 2 solutions submitted by participants justifying a student status

+## Contact and Support

+For inquiries and support, reach out to the task coordinators at e2lmc@tii.ae

 ## Organizers

 - Mouadh Yagoubi, <i>Technology Innovation Institute</i>